-$$b(x,y) = \begin{cases} d(x,y) & \text{if } \overline{xy} \cap L = \emptyset\\ \infty & \text{otherwise} \end{cases}$$ where d stands for the Euclidean distance.
-In the resulting constrained Voronoi diagram VD(S, L), regions of sites that are close but not visible from each other are separated by segments in L, an example is shown in Figure 49.
+$$b(x,y) = \begin{cases} d(x,y) & \text{if } \overline{xy} \cap L = \emptyset \\ \infty & \text{otherwise} \end{cases}$$

-The exact dual of VD(S, L) may be no longer a full triangulation of S (even if S is included) but we can modify VD(S, L) in order to dualize it into a "near to Delaunay" triangulation DT(S, L) that also includes L.
+The exact dual of VD(S,L) may be no longer a full triangulation of S (even if S is included) but we can modify VD(S,L) in order to dualize it into a "near to Delaunay" triangulation DT(S,L) that also includes L.

 For every line segment l we proceed as follows: All sites of the clipped regions to the left of a segment l build a special Voronoi diagram to the right and vice versa.
-The neighborship within these special diagrams lead to additional edges inserted into the dual of VD(S, L).
+The neighborship within these special diagrams lead to additional edges inserted into the dual of VD(S,L).
 Note that the endpoints of the line segments are always neighbors in the new diagrams and therefore the line segments itself are inserted (see Figure 49).

-Algorithms for computing the constrained Voronoi diagram VD(S, L) and the constrained Delaunay triangulation DT(S, L) have been proposed in Lee and Lin [60], Chew [16], Wang and Schubert [91] and Wang [90].
-In Seidel [80] and Kao and Mount [50] one will find good implementation schemes.
-An application of DT(S, L) to quality mesh generation can be found in Chew [17].
+Algorithms for computing the constrained Voronoi diagram VD(S, L) and the constrained Delaunay triangulation DT(S, L) have been proposed in Lee and Lin,61 Chew,16 Wang and Schubert92 and Wang.91 In Seidel81 and Kao and Mount51 one will find good implementation schemes.
+An application of DT(S, L) to quality mesh generation can be found in Chew.17